Genivia/RE-flex/doc/index.md

 not without some overhead.
 You can make the converted regex patterns `static`, as shown above, to eliminate the cost of repeated conversions.

-A `reflex::Pattern` object is immutable (it stores a constant table) and can be shared among threads.
+A `reflex::Pattern` object is immutable (it stores a constant table) and may be shared among threads.

 Use `convert` with option `reflex::convert_flag::unicode` to change the meaning